-The project can allocate up to DKK 50,000 for communication purposes on its budget.
+The project can allocate up to DKK 50,000 for communication purposes per participant on its budget.

-The project must contribute to dissemination in both Danish and English through ICROFS' communication channels, including on www.icrofs.dk, in newsletters and on social media.
-The project manager and 1-2 project participants must also participate in annual status meetings.
+The project must contribute to non-scientific dissemination in both Danish and English through ICROFS' communication channels, including on www.icrofs.dk, in newsletters, on social media and through articles, videos, etc., produced in collaboration with ICROFS' communication team.

+The project manager and 1-2 project participants must also participate in annual Research and Innovation Workshops.